 Creative, Colorful Rest Areas in Vietnam

 During the Vietnam War, the U.S. sprayed millions of gallons of Agent Orange throughout the DMZ and other areas of intense fighting in an effort to defoliate the jungle and destroy the enemy’s food source.
-Agent Orange, the public later learned, contained a chemical dioxin that causes all sorts of problems in humans, including cancer, birth defects, you name it.
+Agent Orange, the public later learned (although chemical company new it all along), contained a chemical dioxin that causes all sorts of problems in humans, including cancer, birth defects, you name it.

 A generation after the war, the number of children born with birth defects in Vietnam skyrocketed.
-Caring for them became a significant challenge for their families and the government.
+Caring for them became a significant challenge for their families and the Vietnamese society.

-An embroidery painting like this one on the left was selling for about $150 US.
+An embroidery painting like this one on the left was selling for about $150 US when we visited.
 In addition to this type of handiwork, there were a variety of souvenirs for sale, as well as snacks and soft drinks.
 Prices were a little higher here than we had noticed in other parts of Vietnam.
-And then, of course, there were clean, western-style toilets – the reason we stopped in the first place.
+And then, of course, there were clean, western-style toilets — the reason we stopped in the first place.

 We were told that about half of the people working there had some sort of disability and this was a unique program in Vietnam.
 Of course, we don’t know how much they are paid and if treatment of these talented workers is fair.